Khloe Kardashian Faces Cavaliers ‘Curse’ Rumors Amid Tristan Thompson Romance

 While Khloe Kardashian continues to face outlandish rumors regarding her impact on the Cleveland Cavaliers, she appears to be enjoying her romance with Thompson.
 In fact, some reports have suggested that the couple is secretly engaged.

 After Khloe Kardashian showed up to a Cleveland Cavaliers game earlier this month in Los Angeles, fans took notice of a stunning diamond ring on her finger.
-Then, after the reality star was spotted with the ring for a second time, fans began to speculate about a possible engagement.
+Then, after the reality star was spotted with the ring for the second time, fans began to speculate about a possible engagement.

 Around the same time, Khloe Kardashian spoke of her love for Cleveland, where she shares a home with her boyfriend.
 “I actually love Cleveland.
 Everyone is so nice there.
 I love the four seasons.
-I love that it snows,” she told CBS’s The Talk, via People Magazine.
+I love that it snows,” she told CBS’s The Talk via People Magazine.

 To see more of Khloe Kardashian and her family, tune into Keeping Up With the Kardashians Season 13 on Sunday nights at 9 p.m. on the E!
 Network.